How we monitor private sector housing conditions

 What we do

-We also offer advice and support to landlords and other stakeholders in line with our enforcement policy to make sure all privately-rented housing is safe and managed well.
+We also offer advice and support to landlords and other stakeholders, in line with our enforcement policy, to ensure the safety of all privately rented housing.

 -